waterbycounty

 What's happening with rivers in Palo Alto County right now?

-Palo Alto County's primary USGS streamgage on the Des Moines River is currently reading 877 cubic feet per second — 81% of the long-term mean of 1,080.89 cfs.
+Palo Alto County's primary USGS streamgage on the Des Moines River has a pipeline snapshot of 877 cubic feet per second — 81% of the long-term mean of 1,080.89 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Palo Alto County water compare to the Iowa average?